-Drain the tofu but don’t discard the sauce.
+Drain the tofu but don’t discard the marinade.
 Set aside.

 Heat the oil in a skillet and sautée the tofu over medium-high heat until golden brown, stirring occasionally.

 Pour the marinade liquid into a bowl with the cornstarch and mix until well combined.
-Pour the sauce into the skillet and cook until it thickens.
+Pour the sauce into the skillet you had the tofu and cook until it thickens.
 Set aside.

 To assemble the tofu salad, add the lettuce, cherry tomatoes, corn kernels, and avocado, and sesame seeds to a large mixing bowl.

-Then add the marinated tofu, pour the dressing over the top, and toss it together.
+Then add the cooked marinated tofu, pour the dressing over the top, and toss it together.